sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 #### Using a external micro SD Card and copying games into it

-If using external micro sd card (USE_SD_CARD #defined in config.h), you must copy files from the `/data` subdirectory to the root of the sd card.
+If using external micro sd card (USE_SD_CARD #defined in config.h), you must copy files from the `/data` subdirectory to the root of the sd card (copy the contents of the folder, NOT the folder itself).

 The SD card should be formatted in FAT16 / FAT32.